just-noticeable/farce/patterns-of-derelict-behaviours-among-state-sponsored-entities-in-india.md

 - Appointing incompetent and negligent officers in state level Medical Councils who willfully turn a blind-eye to complaints submitted about ongoing wrongdoings of bad medical practitioners and healthcare providers, in states like Telangana and New Delhi.

 - Handicapping and wounding the functioning of state level *Consumer Disputes Redressal Commission* by not appointing a full, three-member panel and tribunal of the said Commission in states like Telangana, since the year 2014.
-"How can an overloaded three-wheel rickshaw ever work properly on merely one or two wheels?"
+"How can an overloaded three-wheeler rickshaw, ever work properly on merely one or two wheels?"

 - Not appointing a Commissioner for the *Human Rights and RTI Commission* since the year 2022, in many states of The Republic.
 This is how the "appeals process" legislated by the *Right To Information Act, 2005,* has been deliberately handicapped by the incumbent GoI.